Skip to main content

 Donors and partners

-Our work in Burundi is funded by USAID, the Embassy of the Kingdom of the Netherlands, the Dutch Ministry of Foreign Affairs, ZOA Business Ambassadors and our constituency in the Netherlands.
-In Burundi, work with MIPAREC, Réseau Burundi 2000+, OAP, ADISCO, Alterra (Wageningen University) and the International Fertilizer Development Center (IFDC).
+During the past decade, our work in Burundi has been funded by the Embassy of the Kingdom of the Netherlands, the Dutch Ministry of Foreign Affairs, USAID, IOM, UNICEF, WHO, ZOA Business Ambassadors and our constituency in the Netherlands.
+In Burundi, we work closely together with our local partners MIPAREC (for conflict resolution) and UPHB (for people living with a handicap).
+We also work together with VNG International (who are specialized in capacity building of local government).

 Juvénal Ntarima, ZOA's team leader in Rumonge